-Auckland Harbour Bridge: New strut installed, tension work next step, southbound clip on lanes to reopen at 9am
+Auckland Harbour Bridge: New strut installed, tension work next step, southbound clip on lanes reopen

-A new strut has been successfully installed on the Auckland Harbour Bridge to replace the one damaged two weeks ago - and southbound lanes will reopen at 9am on Sunday.
+A new strut has been successfully installed on the Auckland Harbour Bridge to replace the one damaged two weeks ago - and the southbound clip-on lanes have reopened.

 "The new strut is now in place, which is great progress and a significant step forward in getting the bridge fully repaired and operational again," Waka Kotahi General Manager Transport Services Brett Gliddon said.